25 Loading Tips to Make Moving Out Easier

 - Use a dolly to help load multiple items up the ramp and onto the trailer.

 - Wear work gloves to protect your hands while loading.

 - Always lift with your legs (not your back) when moving heavy items.

 What tips do you have for move out day?

 If you’ve moved before, you may have tips to add to our list.
 Let us know!
 Or, if you have questions about what to expect on move out day, we'll be happy to help.
-Use our Ask the Experts tool, leave a comment, or give us a call at 800-413-4799.
+Leave a comment, or give us a call at 800-413-4799.